jasonacox/Powerwall-Dashboard/weather/contrib/ecowitt/README.md

     PORT = 8086
     DB = powerwall
     FIELD = localweather
-    # Leave blank if not used
+    # Auth - Leave blank if not used
     USERNAME =
     PASSWORD =
+    # Influx 2.x - Leave blank if not used
+    TOKEN =
+    ORG =
+    URL =

 2. Run the Docker Container to listen on port 8686.